Aymkdn/html-to-pdfmake/README.md

 This module will convert some basic and valid HTML code to its equivalent in *pdfmake*.

-If you need to convert a complex HTML, check some online solutions, like [Doppio](https://doppio.sh/).
+If you need to convert a complex HTML, check some online solutions, like [Doppio](https://doppio.sh/), or you could try to convert [your HTML to canvas](https://github.com/chearon/dropflow), and then to [export it to PDF](https://github.com/parallax/jsPDF).

 ### Node